© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Market cross is a scheduled monument protected by Historic England under reference 1006576.
 View the official record →

-Market Cross is a medieval stone monument located in Northumberland, England.
+Market Cross is a medieval cross located in Northumberland, England, serving as a focal point for commercial and civic activity in its settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006576.

 Market cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006576.